ctsaitsao/skateboard-squad/README.md

 All MATLAB codes have options for all three three tricks but will only run the specified one correctly (correct gains, will plot for the specified trick).

-See instructions on how to run simulations in the [simulation README].
+See instructions on how to run simulations in the [simulation README](simulation/README.md).

 ## Folder Descriptions
 - `accelerometer`: Pololu LSM303D accelerometer data retrieval.